 If you've ever wanted to find out who you are giving personal info to and to what extent, check out a couple of these great tools online to help you see who and what is out there capturing it.
-There is a great site calle Me & My Shadow which lets you see what you're "digital shadow" looks like.
+There is a great site called Me & My Shadow which lets you see what you're "digital shadow" looks like (UPDATE: Looks like the tool is no longer available but their App Centre has tons of great resources for enhancing/keeping your privacy online).
 And if you want to see who sees these bits of your digital shadow, try this amazing Firefox browser extension, Lightbeam.
 It shows you who collects that data from each of the sites you visit and draws a map of your connected "partners" who are interested in it.

 Are you concerned about what information is collected about you on the internet?
 Tell us about it here.